Software Configuration Management Guide

 5. User

-All changes are stored in a centralized repository, allowing access to all team members to the latest version of the software.
+All changes are recorded in a centralized repository, allowing all team members access to the latest version of the software.

 1. Auvik

-Auvik is a cloud-based network management and monitoring software configuration management tool that offers software developers an efficient way to manage distributed networks and devices.
+Auvik is a cloud-based network and software configuration management tool that provides efficient ways to manage distributed networks and devices, such as routine task automation and proactive resolution of critical issues.

-With Auvik, users can experience proper network visibility and control, real-time network mapping and inventory, deep insights into network traffic and automated network monitoring, which they can access from anywhere.
+With Auvik, users are assured of proper network visibility and control, real-time network mapping and inventory, and deep insights into network traffic and automated network monitoring, which they can access from anywhere.

 Key features: